Overleaf Compile Timeout Fix: Researcher Triage Guide

 Frustrated by "Compilation timed out" errors?
-Here's how to get your LaTeX documents compiling again—plus a permanent solution.
+Here's how to get your LaTeX documents compiling again, plus when to test a safer migration path.

 Error: Compilation timed out